Define Waifu: What is A Waifu? & How To Get One

 (Waifu Material) Why You Should Get a Waifu

-You are not really a part of the Otaku culture if you don't have a Waifu or husbando.
-While many people rather not call it that, the fact remains.
+You are not really a part of the Otaku culture if you don’t have a Waifu or Husbando.
+While many peoplewould rather not label it as such, the fact remains.
 Having a Waifu or strong feelings towards a non-live action character is what truly makes you a part of the Otaku culture.